 You win some, you lose some.
-Pie has never been my baking strong suit, nor is it my favorite item in the realm of baked goods, but I will begrudgingly make one when needed.
+Pie has never been my baking strength, nor is it my favorite genre in the realm of baked goods, but I will begrudgingly make one when needed.
 I’m sure that like anything else, it just takes practice; I have made countless loaves of babka in the past year because I was determined to learn how to make a perfectly flavored and textured loaf, but pie doesn’t hold the same appeal or drive for me.
 However, it was Thanksgiving last week, and Thanksgiving generally calls for pie.
 Also, Baked Sunday Mornings called for pie, specifically a Bourbon Chocolate Pecan Pie, thus I made a pie.
 This is one of the recipes from BAKED: New Frontiers in Baking that I never got around to prior to now, and I’m glad to have finally made it because it’s a great classic for Thanksgiving, or really any time during the November-December holidays.
 I used to make a classic pecan pie back in the day, and I feel like if you’re going to make that, adding chocolate is an excellent lifestyle choice.
 Not only that, BAKED has a penchant for baking with booze, and the addition of bourbon here lends depth and another dimension of complementary flavor.

 The filling comes together very quickly.
-After scattering chocolate chips across the bottom of the frozen crust, you stir together eggs, corn syrup, dark brown syrup, and chopped, toasted pecans.
+After scattering chocolate chips across the bottom of the frozen crust, you stir together eggs, corn syrup, dark brown sugar, and chopped, toasted pecans.
 Pour this over the chocolate, then arrange more pecans on top.

 Then came the “lose some” situation… I’m having trouble controlling temperature in my little European-style oven, and my baking times are all over the place.
 Usually whatever I’m baking is done way before it’s supposed to be… except this time.
 Unfortunately I had to leave to be somewhere, and the pie was not quite done after 55 minutes.
 I stuck a knife in the center, and it was watery under the crisp pecan lid!
 I wasn’t quite sure what that was supposed to mean; I left it in another 5 minutes, which was all I had before I had to walk out the door.
 It was also getting quite dark on top as well.
-The test seemed to yield a better internal texture, so I hoped it was done… It was also difficult to tell because my testing knife came out with melted chocolate on it.
+The second knife test seemed to yield a better internal texture, so I hoped it was done… It was also difficult to tell because my testing knife came out with melted chocolate on it.

 I quickly threw the pie back in the oven for about 20 minutes, took the piping hot dish to my cousin’s house, and hoped for the best.
 When dessert rolled around, I was very pleased to see that the filling texture had firmed up a bit, and hey, at the very least I hoped no one would get poisoned by undercooked eggs!

 If you’re looking for a nice twist/update to classic pecan pie, I highly recommend visiting Baked Sunday Mornings for the Bourbon Chocolate Pecan Pie recipe.
-Your holiday pie-loving guests will appreciated our efforts!
+Your holiday pie-loving guests will appreciated your efforts!
 Take a look at the other bakers’ pies this week while you’re there, and happy pie-baking!

 © Dafna Adler & Stellina Sweets, 2018.